cmusatyalab/hawk/monitoring/README.md

 Number of objects inferenced:
     `sum(hawk_inferenced_objects_count)`

-Number of true positives (Oracle):
+Number of positive samples (Oracle based on ground truth metadata):
     `sum(hawk_inferenced_objects_count{gt!="0"})`

-Average confidence score for all positives:
+Average confidence score for all positive samples:
     `sum(hawk_inferenced_objects_sum{gt!="0"}) / sum(hawk_inferenced_objects_count{gt!="0"})`

-Percentage of samples that had a score less than 0.6
+Percentage of samples that had a score less than or equal to 0.6
     `hawk_inferenced_objects_bucket{le="0.6"} / ignoring(le) hawk_inferenced_objects_count`

-Number of samples had a score greater than 0.6
+Number of samples with a score greater than 0.6
     `hawk_inferenced_objects_count - ignoring(le) hawk_inferenced_objects_bucket{le="0.6"}`

 To display a heatmap of confidence scores for positive samples in Grafana: